4.7 Avoiding Plagiarism

 Paraphrasing is not just expressing ideas “in your own words,” a writer must express the original idea in the context of their own writing.

-- A good paraphrase changes the wording and the sentence structure
+- A good paraphrase changes both the wording and the sentence structure

 - Always cite your source